las tunas / the fruit I had been looking for, 2020

-I hold their pale sunburnt petals too tightly in my hands and feel what’s left of their spines settle into my soft palms and I want to tell them how happy I am to carry them with me.
+I want to tell them how happy I am to carry them with me.

-but first this was for me.
+but first it was for me.